mantis-apps/examples/README.md

 > To learn more about how Nx loads environment variables, see [Definte Environment Variables](https://nx.dev/recipes/tips-n-tricks/define-environment-variables#define-environment-variables)

-## Start the app
+## Start the web app

-To start the development servers run `npx nx run-many --target=serve --projects=web-client,server`.
-Open your browser and navigate to `http://localhost:4200/`.
+To start the development servers run `npx nx run-many --target=serve --projects=web-client,mobile-client,server`.
+Open your browser and navigate to `http://localhost:4200/` to see the web app and `http://localhost:4300/` for the mobile app.
 Happy coding!

 ## Testing